konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 INFO[0000] Plan can be found at [/Users/padmanabha/go/src/github.com/seshapad/workdir/dotnet-legacy-test/m2k.plan].
 ```

-* Move2Kube has created a *m2k.plan* which is essentially a YAML file.
-See what is inside the *plan* file.
+Move2Kube has created a *m2k.plan* which is essentially a YAML file.
+Details of the plan file are shown below.

 ```yaml
         apiVersion: move2kube.konveyor.io/v1alpha1